Professor X: Fictional character biography

-Xavier founded Xavier's School for Gifted Youngsters, which provides a safe haven for mutants and teaches them to master their abilities.
-In addition, he seeks to foster mutant-human relations by providing his superhero team, the X-Men, as an example of mutants acting in good faith, as he told FBI agent Fred Duncan.
-With his inherited fortune, he uses his ancestral mansion at 1407 Graymalkin Lane in Salem Center, Westchester County, New York as a base of operations with technologically advanced facilities, including the Danger Room – later, Fantomex mentions that Xavier is a billionaire with a net worth of $3.5 billion.
-Presenting the image of a stern teacher, Xavier makes his students endure a rigorous training regime.
+Xavier establishes his family mansion as Xavier's School for Gifted Youngsters, which provides a safe haven for mutants and teaches them to master their abilities.
+In addition, he seeks to foster mutant-human relations by providing his superhero team, the X-Men, as an example of mutants acting in good faith.
 Xavier's first five students are Cyclops, Iceman, Angel, Beast, and Marvel Girl who become the original X-Men.
-After he completes recruiting the original team of X-Men, he sends them into battle with Magneto.
+Xavier forms a psychic bond across galaxies with Princess Lilandra Neramani of the Shi'ar empire, with the two falling in love when they meet in person.